Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 With a view from both sides, he acknowledges that there is a “simultaneous collaborative and competitive” relationship between Saint Mary's Hospital and Waterbury Hospital – a rivalrous respect akin to the Red Sox and Yankees.
 Schneider, by the way, is a diehard Red Sox fan.

-As Schneider heads down East Main Street, he walks with efficiency, low to the ground and balanced, like a linebacker.
+As Schneider headed down East Main Street, he walked with efficiency, low to the ground and balanced, like a linebacker.
 (It comes as no surprise to learn that he was a standout footballer at Bogan High School in Chicago.)
-Were it not for the afore-mentioned black suit, Schneider would be just another citizen enjoying the day.
+Were it not for the afore-mentioned black suit, Schneider would have been just another citizen enjoying the day.

-Schneider quite likes this spot in the crowd, as it offers a true perspective on what people need to succeed.
-This “universal view” strongly informs his leadership style.
+Schneider quite liked this spot in the crowd, as it offered a true perspective on what people need to succeed.
+This “universal view” strongly informed his leadership style.

 He freely admits that the saying likely originated from Mahatma Gandhi, one of his life heroes.
 Schneider is amazed at what Gandhi accomplished through non-violent ways.